New Relic vs. Scout: which is right for you?

 Both let you compare data to the past.
 Scout gives a few more options than New Relic, which is restricted to yesterday and last week comparisons.

-The biggest difference with Scout's approach: insights on the app performance are provided directly on this page.
-Scout has several algorithms that continually dig through problem areas of your app, identifying sources of memory bloat, database query bottlenecks, and N+1s.
+The biggest difference with Scout's approach: several algorithms dig through your data and generate insights on performance directly on this page.
+For example, Scout identifies slow database queries, N+1 database queries, and memory bloat.
 These are ordered by impact, which help you decide where to get most improvements in the least amount of time.

 Let's move from the 10,000 foot view to the soul of application monitoring.